 The whole tour was informative and fun!
 Our tour guide, Juliana, was fabulous and shared stories of the vineyards we visited, the history of winemaking in Hungary (hint: it started 1,500 years ago thanks to the Romans!), and how Hungary’s past has shaped its production of wine.
 For instance, during the Ottoman Empire wine wasn’t grown at all, and during the communist era, the wine was grown efficiently with no cares for the quality.
 No wonder it has taken years for Hungary to finally get a reputation as a wine-growing country.

 And each stop was incredible.
 We had wine tastings at 3 vineyards and a full dinner of roasted chicken, rice with peas, coleslaw with pickles, delicious Hungarian cheese and sausage, and crusty bread.
-The best part was the traditional sour cherry strudel for dessert.
+The best part about dinner was the traditional sour cherry strudel for dessert.
 We also may or may not have bought some wine to take back to our Airbnb with us!

 I can’t recommend this tour enough as an intro to Hungarian wine.